-If you're looking for SAS CDM Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for SAS CDM Interview Questions for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research, SAS CDM has a market share of about 0.6%...
-So, You still have opportunity to move ahead in your career in SAS Programmer Analyst.
+So, You still have the opportunity to move ahead in your career in SAS Programmer Analyst.
 Mindmajix offers Advanced SAS Clinical Data Management Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Clinical SAS Programmer.

 Q1.
 What are the phases of clinical trials?

 The following are some of the phases that contain in the clinical trials of SAS.

 - In the first phase, it can test the new treatment or drug that belong to the small group of people.

 - The second phase in the clinical trials can be stated as the experimental treatment or drug that completely belong to the large group of people.

 - The phase 3 clinical trials are mainly used to monitor the side effects by comparing it to the commonly used treatments.